IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: Experiments

 DeepIPR~\cite{fan2021deepipr}, SSAT~\cite{xue2023ssat}, and DSN~\cite{tang2020deep} can keep the accuracy drop to lower than 1.5\% on authorized images and sufficiently degrade the performance on unauthorized images (\textless40\%).
 However, these three methods have their own security vulnerability.
 The passport layers of DeepIPR can be easily localized since they require additional inputs.
-The attacker can replace these passport layers with custom normalization layers and re-train them to achieve high accuracy on benign images without passport inputs, as demonstrated in~\cite{chen2023effective}.
+As demonstrated in~\cite{chen2023effective}, the attacker can replace these passport layers with custom normalization layers and re-train them to achieve high accuracy on benign images with a forged passport.
 SSAT assigns ground truth labels to poisoned training samples and wrong labels to clean training samples.
 The ground-truth label $y$ of clean input image is mapped to the wrong label $y^{\prime} = y+1$.
 This fixed bijective mapping can be easily reverse-engineered by observing the model's outputs to a small set of labeled test images.
 Any other deterministic bijective mapping is as vulnerable.
-The DSN method directly pastes a fixed binary pattern on the test images as secret key, which can be easily spotted by human eyes.
+The DSN method directly pastes a fixed binary pattern on the test images as the secret key, which can be easily spotted by human eyes.

 IDEA achieves good effectiveness and fidelity on all datasets.
 Layer substitution attack is not able to break IDEA as we make no modification to the model architecture.
-Query-based reverse-engineering is also infeasible as the outputs of unauthorized images are randomized.
+Query-based reverse engineering is also infeasible as the outputs of unauthorized images are randomized.
 Since the perturbations introduced by SteganoGAN encoder are imperceivable and sample-specific, it is impossible for the attacker to recognize and copy the secret key.

-Although the simple-distilled model can achieve similar classification accuracy as the protected model, their differences will be more closely scrutinized in Sec.~\ref{sec:representation_analysis}.
+Although the elementary-distilled model can achieve similar classification accuracy as the protected model, their differences will be more closely scrutinized in Sec.~\ref{sec:representation_analysis}.